SanghyunKim1/MLB_Team_RunsScored_Prediction/README.md

 (Image source: https://techcrunch.com/2016/04/02/moneyball-is-dead-long-live-moneyball/)

 # Data Analysis
-For more information about this project please refer to [this kaggle notebook](https://www.kaggle.com/sanghyunkim123/baseball-analytics-team-runs-scored-prediction?scriptVersionId=85214090).
+For more information about this project, please refer to [this kaggle notebook](https://www.kaggle.com/sanghyunkim123/baseball-analytics-team-runs-scored-prediction?scriptVersionId=85214090).